 A: Yes.
 If you are concerned about your eligibility please contact us to discuss your situation.
-The expectation is that students in our program will require at least two more years (4 semesters) to graduate, although exceptions may be made for qualified transfer students with only 3 semesters remaining.
+The expectation is that students in our program will require at least two more years to graduate.

 Q: “Do I have to be enrolled in a conservation-related major?”

-A: No, as long as you have an interest in nature and might consider a conservation-related career you are eligible for the Program, however, students who are committed to careers in conservation are especially encouraged to apply.
+A: No, as long as you have an interest in nature and are considering a conservation-related career you are eligible for the Program, however, students who are committed to careers in conservation are especially encouraged to apply.